New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Non-commutative correction to the Reissner-Nordström-De-Sitter black hole

 \section{Non-commutative correction to the Reissner-Nordström-De-Sitter black hole}

-The NC metric of the Reissner-Nordström-De-Sitter black hole, can be derived as the above one For that, we have two different scenarios, where the first one we compute the NC correction only to the Coulomb gauge potential where we use NC Maxwell energy-momentum tensor \eqref{eq:TNC_corrected}, and that give us the following NC RN-dS black hole solution:
+The NC metric of the RN-like de Sitter black hole can be derived in a similar way.
+In this case, we consider two different scenarios.
+In the first one, we compute the NC correction only to the Coulomb gauge potential, while using the NC Maxwell energy-momentum tensor in Eq.~\eqref{eq:TNC_corrected}.
+This yields the following NC RN-dS black hole solution: